SuperNoxxx/competitiechecker/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system. clone this repostory, copy config.ini.example to config.ini and add complete the file:
+See deployment for notes on how to deploy the project on a live system. clone this repostory, copy config.ini.example to config.ini and complete the file:

 ### Prerequisites